strongbox/strongbox-docs/docs/developer-guide/layout-providers/how-to-implement-your-own-repository-format.md

 - `LayoutFileSystemProvider`
 - `AbstractLayoutProvider`

-Almost all components in Strongbox are managed by Spring's IoC container, the same goes for the for layout-related components and there should be the following factories to put everything into context:
+Almost all components in Strongbox are managed by Spring's IoC container, the same goes for the layout-related components and there should be the following factories to put everything into context:

 - `LayoutFileSystemProviderFactory`